 Where Should I Stay In Kyoto?

-Kyoto is home to some of the country’s best Ryokan (traditional Japanese inns).
+Kyoto is home to some of the country’s best ryokan (traditional Japanese inns).
 I often recommend that people spend their first night in a good ryokan: it’s the quintessential Japanese experience.
-In addition to ryokan, Kyoto has a wide range of excellent hotels, from international brands like the Hyatt to beautiful boutique hotels like Mume.
+In addition to ryokan, Kyoto has a wide range of excellent hotels, from great domestic brands like the Kyoto Hotel Okura to international brands like the Hyatt and beautiful boutique hotels like Genji Kyoto.
 Renting a lovingly restored machiya (traditional Kyoto townhouse) is a great way to experience traditional Kyoto living.
-Another good option for families and those who want their own, self-catering space is a Kyoto vacation rental, especially the exquisitely refurbished townhouses known as machiya, giving you the feel of living in your own apartment.
-There are also numerous backpacker hostels and guesthouses for the budget conscious – plus of course the famous capsule hotels.
+There are also numerous backpacker hostels and guesthouses for the budget conscious – plus, of course, the famous capsule hotels.

 When’s The Best Time Of Year To Visit Kyoto?